 - Commitment letter from potential sponsoring organization; coalition letters, if applicable, should be placed behind the commitment letter

-- Two (2) letters of recommendation from a
+- Two (2) letters of recommendation from an (a) former employer, and (b) law school professor

 - Official law school transcript

-The candidates can email their application packet to skadden.foundation-at-skadden.com
+The complete application packet must email to skadden.foundation-at-skadden.com

 Link for More Information: